eNKay2408/freeCodeCamp-Projects/README.md

 - **Purposes**: Check if a Sudoku puzzle is valid, and solve it if it is.

 ## 5. American British Translator
+- **Introduction**: Americans and British are really complicated because there are many differences.
+I'm Vietnamese so I didn't know about this complexity before.